vestrel00/contacts-android/howto/howto-learn-more-contact-lookup-key.md

       Contact row.
 Unlinking will result in the original Contacts prior to linking to have different IDs in the Contacts table because the previously deleted row IDs cannot be reused.

-Unlike the Contact ID, the lookup key is the same across devices.
-The lookup key points to a Contact entity rather than just a row in a table.
-It is the unique identifier used by local and remote sync adapters to identify an aggregate Contact.
+Unlike the Contact ID, the lookup key is the same across devices (for contacts that are associated with an Account and are synced).
+The lookup key points to a person entity rather than just a row in a table.
+It is the unique identifier used by local and remote sync adapters to identify an aggregate contact.

-> Actually, it seems like the Contact lookup key is a reference to a RawContact.
-RawContacts have a
+> Actually, it seems like the Contact lookup key is a reference to a RawContact (or all of its
-> reference to the parent Contact via the Contact ID.
-Similarly, the parent Contact has a reference
+> constituent RawContacts).
+RawContacts have a reference to the parent Contact via the Contact ID.
-> to all of its constituent RawContacts via the lookup key.
+> Similarly, the parent Contact has a reference to all of its constituent RawContacts via the
+> lookup key.

+Note that RawContacts do not have a lookup key.
+It is exclusive to Contacts.

 ## When to use Contact lookup key vs Contact ID?

 Use the **Contact lookup key** when you need to save a reference to a Contact that you want to fetch after some period of time.

 - Saving/restoring activity/fragment instance state.
 - Saving to an external database, preferences, or files.